New and improved features in SharePoint Server 2019

 Hybrid experiences improvements

 The "OneDrive by Default" experience for SharePoint Server 2013 is now available in SharePoint Server 2019.
-When enabled, any attempt to browse to the My Site Host welcome page will be redirected to Office 365.
+When enabled, any attempt to browse to the My Site Host welcome page will be redirected to Microsoft 365.

 A SharePoint hybrid status bar was added to the top of Central Administration.
 The hybrid status bar will appear once the SharePoint Server 2019 farm meets the minimum system requirements needed to enable hybrid, and will give you direct access to launch the SharePoint Hybrid Configuration Wizard.

 We've added and updated hybrid links throughout Central Administration to launch the SharePoint Hybrid Configuration Wizard.
-This lets you skip clicking through multiple pages in the SharePoint Online Admin Center just to get to the SharePoint Hybrid Configuration Wizard.
+This lets you skip clicking through multiple pages in the SharePoint Admin Center just to get to the SharePoint Hybrid Configuration Wizard.

 Recycle Bin restore improvements